randomlogin/sane/README.md

 ## Install

-Dependencies:
+### Ubuntu

+Install dependencies:
 ```
 apt-get install libgetdns-dev
 ```

-Actual build
+Build:

 ```
 git clone https://github.com/randomlogin/sane.git && cd sane/cmd/sane
 go build
 ```

 Next, in order to use SANE it's needed to have [hnsd](https://github.com/handshake-org/hnsd) installed.
+Please, follow build instraction in hnsd repository.

 One can provide the path to the `hnsd` executable either via flag `-hnsd` or via environment variable

 `export HNSD_PATH="~/hnsd/hnsd"`

 Default directory containing CA files and saved tree roots is `~/.sane/`.

+### Windows

+Windows users are encouraged to use docker container to run sane.

+### Docker

+SANE can be run as a docker container:
+1. Build container `docker build .`
+4. Run sane `sudo dicker run -p 9590:9590 sane -r https://hnsdoh.com -external-service https://sdaneproofs.htools.work/proofs/ --verbose -addr 0.0.0.0:9590`
+2. Copy the generated certificate from the container:
+`sudo docker cp $(sudo docker ps | grep sane | awk '{print $1}'):/root/.sane/cert.crt cert.crt`
+3. Perhaps you also will need to change permissions to the certificate: `sudo chown $(whoami) cert.crt` to add them to your browser

 ## Usage